 Jonathan adds: “By migrating to Office 365, we aim to embed convention, consistency and consolidation.
 We have worked with Cloud Design Box to design a system where resources are stored logically and always available, implementing common, standardised practices.
 Essentially, everything we need for teaching and learning is now in one place.”

 Tailored to suit the distinct needs of a Trust, theCATalogue is a secure, safe digital space for everyone at the Trust to collaborate in new and exciting ways,“Schools need a much more bespoke, education-focused solution.
 Cloud Design Box have delivered just that,” Paul tells us.
 “Working with the team at Cloud Design Box means that we get the best of both worlds: a unique portal that promotes consistency across the Trust, yet reflects the individual character of each of our schools.”
-Cloud Design Box will be at The Schools & Academies Show in Birmingham on 21st November.
-You can also find out more information sign up to webinars and contact them via their website.
+If you feel that Cloud Design Box can benefit your MAT or academy, please contact us via our website.